0x-KChau/ionic-csv/README.md

 # ionic-csv

 ## Introduction
-This is a simple csv convertor for Ionic.
+This is a simple json to csv convertor for Ionic.

 ## Get Started